shashankshekhar-11/shashankshekhar-11/README.md

 Thank you for stopping by — your presence here truly means a lot! 🙌

-I'm **Shashank Shekhar**, a pre-final year B.E.
+I'm **Shashank Shekhar**, a final year B.E.
 Computer Science and Engineering student at SLIET, Punjab.
 I'm passionate about building intuitive and dynamic web applications.
 With a strong foundation in **Full-Stack Web Development**, I enjoy exploring new tech, solving problems, and contributing to meaningful open-source projects.

 ---